erdnaxe/blog.nanax.fr/content/post/2022-07-02-hardware-engraver.md

 ### Plotting the letters

-We write the following Python script that compute the arm state after each command and then plot each succession of movements between resets:
+We write the following Python script that computes the arm state after each command and then plot each succession of movements between resets:
 ```Python
 import matplotlib.pyplot as plt